FilledOfCode/Black/README.md

 You can use the tester.html file to control your Spark Core.
 Its not a great UI, but it lets you try out the inverse kinematics by specifying target positions.

-You will need to get your Spark Core ID,
+You will need to get your Spark Core ID, and you